cupnoodle/SimplePingWebsite/index.md

-Ever experience lag or delay in the middle of Sykpe , Google Hangouts?
+Ever experience lag or delay in the middle of Skype , Google Hangouts?
 Wish you have checked the internet connection before starting?